 A portable charging dock is another “nice-to-have” because when you’re on the go, you don’t want to be left without a charged cell phone to help you navigate and keep track of your meetings.

-Tricks for preparing for your next business trip
+5 Tricks & tips for preparing for your next business trip

 We’ve covered the steps to plan your business trip in the above article, but there’s more to planning your business trip.
 A business travel checklist goes beyond just a packing list but is more a comprehensive road map to preparing for your business trip in order to make it a success.